 We are Her.

-Remember, regardless of what is going on our there in our world, you still have a choice as a woman to live differently.
+Regardless of what is going on our there in our world, you still have a choice to live differently.
 Just because the feminine is not valued by our society, it doesn’t mean you can’t welcome her in to your world.

 So, how do we reconnect with Her?

 First, we step out into nature. ⠀⠀⠀⠀⠀⠀⠀⠀⠀